AlisherNarzulloev/lesson2/README.md

-# Creating SSH key for gihub
+# Creating SSH key for github